Safety orders, protection orders and barring orders in Ireland

 What is domestic violence?

-Domestic violence refers to the use of physical or emotional force or threat of physical force, including sexual violence, in an intimate relationship.
+Domestic violence is the use of physical or emotional force or threat of physical force, including sexual violence, in an intimate relationship.
 As well as physical violence, domestic violence can also involve:

 - Emotional abuse